Has Your Naturally Frizzy Hair Taken Over?

 So, we talked about how the loss of moisture is the cause of frizzy hair.
 Now, let’s talk about how to prevent frizz and retain moisture in your hair.

 There is a multitude of natural oils out there, but I’ve found just a handful worked best for natural hair remedies.
 Each helps prevent hair damage, moisturizes even the driest hair, and smooths out frizz.
 Add these natural oils to your frizzy fighting regimen!

 High in essential fatty acids and loaded with antioxidants, argan oil is one of my natural beauty staples.
 It seals the hair cuticle and protects against elements such as humidity.

 Soften and strengthen hair with sweet almond oil containing vitamin E, A, and Omega-3 essential fatty acids.
-Recommend for leave-in conditioners and homemade shine enhancers due to its lightweight texture.
+Recommend for leave-in conditioners and homemade shine enhancers due to their lightweight texture.

 Small enough to penetrate strands, olive oil pulls in moisture to the hair shaft and promotes growth with high levels of vitamin E and antioxidants.
 And like sweet almond oil, it is a natural emollient with softening benefits to smooth frizzy hair, according to the Journal of Cosmetic Science*.

 Don’t miss the printables, checklists, and reference guides – including a carrier oil guide in the Life-n-Reflection Simple Living Library.

 Easily penetrate the hair shaft and moisture to keep hair hydrated with coconut oil.
 And prevent frizz by using as a hot oil treatment or hair mask in the recipes below.

 Brimming with vitamins A, B, C, and E, avocado oil provides nourishment to hair.
 This includes essential fatty acids and the ability to penetrate the hair shaft and combat frizzy hair.

 Also known as apricot seed oil, it is grown in northern areas of the U.S., Australia, and India.
 The oil extracted from the kernel helps keep the scalp moisturized and promotes hair growth due to the high content of Vitamin E (Barve and Dighe 2016).
 It has been shown to be an excellent remedy for damaged and chemically treated hair.
 Apricot oil makes hair soft and manageable.

 Natural Frizzy Hair Home Remedies, You Can Make Now